dpiedra86/MOVIE-RECOMENDATION-SYSTEM-USING-MACHINE-LEARNING-BASED-ON-PREVIOUS-REVIEWS-FROM-OTHER-USERS-NETFLI/README.md

 2. Select the model to be used-in this case ALS algorithm
 3. Train the model
 4. Create predictions- rating
-5. Validate the model using the test data

-  5.1 generate confusion matrix to know the sensitivity and precision of the model
+5. Validate the model using the test data( generate confusion matrix to know the sensitivity and precision of the model)